AEADataEditor/aea-de-guidance/data-deposit-aea-guidance.md

 ### Sundry other items

-- Always IMPORT a ZIP file - never "Upload" a ZIP file.
-- When importing a ZIP file, MacOS users will see that a folder called "__MACOSX" was created.
-PLEASE DELETE THIS FOLDER (a request has been filed with ICPSR as of Q3 2019 to fix this issue).
-To prevent this folder from being uploaded, please [see our FAQ on this topic](https://aeadataeditor.github.io/aea-de-guidance/FAQ.html#what-is-that-__macosx-folder-which-seems-to-contain-a-second-copy-of-all-the--replication-files-i-am-not-sure-why-this-folder-exists) for detailed instructions.
 - <img src="assets/warningSmall.png" height="20" alt="Warning sign"> Do NOT press the Publish button at any time during this process!
 <img src="assets/publish-button.png" height="40" alt="Publish button">